0x00002a/AdjustableLCDs/README.md

 scripts nowadays do support this format but may require additional configuration (Automatic LCDs 2 for example).
 This mod is not an never will be compatable with any scripts which do not use this format.

+Note that in the case of Automatic LCDs 2, you _must_ set up the terminator in the Custom Data, else you'll get a bunch of errors.
+Check out the "Compatability with other scripts" section [here](https://steamcommunity.com/sharedfiles/filedetails/?id=407158161)

 ## License/Reuploading

 Parts of this mod are not my own work and I cannot and do not relicense them.
 These parts are: